 Share transactions must be generally effected at fair market value.
 The sale of shares is subject to income tax when a gain is obtained.
 The gain corresponds to any difference between the tax basis of the shares and the actual sales price.
 The general rule is that the tax basis in the sale of shares is their acquisition price, adjusted for inflation from the month preceding the acquisition to the month preceding the sale.
 Any amount exceeding the tax basis will be a taxable gain.
 The effective taxes applicable on the gain differ depending on the circumstances surrounding the sale of the shares.
-If the shares are sold by a non-habitual trader of the shares to an unrelated entity at least one year after their acquisition, the gain is subject only to a 17 per cent corporate tax.
-If any of these requirements is not met in a particular sale, the transaction will generally be subject to the same 17 per cent first category tax, plus the 35 per cent additional withholding tax, if the seller is a foreign non-resident or non-domiciled individual or entity (general tax regime).
-The 17 per cent corporate tax paid is a credit against the additional withholding tax due.
-If the seller is a local company, only the 17 per cent tax is applied until the local company makes a remittance of profits to its foreign shareholder.
+If the shares are sold by a non-habitual trader of the shares to an unrelated entity at least one year after their acquisition, the gain is subject only to first category tax (during 2012 at a rate of 18.5 per cent).
+If any of these requirements are not met in a particular sale, the transaction will generally be subject to the same 17 per cent first category tax, plus 35 per cent additional withholding tax, if the seller is a foreign non-resident or non-domiciled individual or entity (general tax regime).
+The first category tax paid is a credit against the additional withholding tax due.
+If the seller is a local company, only the first category tax is applied until the local company makes a remittance of profits to its foreign shareholder.